Policies

 When you open the Access Policy page, you will see the list of Policies and their details.

-By default, five columns are shown:
+By default, four columns are shown:

 - Policy Name: Unique name for each Policy.